 weightingpurefilter - normally a query consisting only of filter terms won't have relevance weights calculated.
 This option allows you to specify a weighting scheme to use for such queries, with the same values supported as for weighting above.
 For example, $set{weightingpurefilter,coord} will weight such queries by how many filter terms match each document.

-Omega 1.2.5 and later support the following options, which can be set to a non-empty value to enable the corresponding QueryParser flag.
+Omega 1.2.5 and later also support the following options, which can be set to a non-empty value to enable the corresponding QueryParser flag.
 Omega sets flag_default to true by default - you can set it to an empty value to turn it off ($set{flag_default,}):

 Note that the Xapian::QueryParser::FLAG_ACCUMULATE flag is always enabled by Omega because it's needed for $stoplist and $unstem to work correctly, and is deliberately not included in the above list.